Seraaron/agora/srd/lists/meta/Goals.md

 They should be fairly _direct and promissory_, not wishful, and are best written in first person with the future tense.

-> #eg
+> ### Eg.
 >
 > -   "I _will_ get my revenge..." **not**, "I would like to get revenge..."
 > -   "We _must_ escape..." **rather than**, "We should try to escape..."

-#imp Try to avoid adding qualifying statements unless they help you to clarify a general motive, and still fit within a single sentence.
+#important Try to avoid adding qualifying statements unless they help you to clarify a general motive, and still fit within a single sentence.

 #### Advancing Goals Earns Kismet